theopomies/rust_exercism/README.md

 # Rust Exercism

-These are my [Exercism Rus Track](https://exercism.io/my/tracks/rust) solutions.
+These are my [Exercism Rust Track](https://exercism.io/my/tracks/rust) solutions.

 They are mainly stored for me to keep them, but also to serve as inspiration.